100 Ponds Project

 - Recharging local groundwater for improved groundwater supply and water lasting in creeks later into the dry season

 - Benefitting local farms, food security, and the local rural economy

 The California Climate and Agriculture Network regularly advocates for farm/ ranch ponds as means both to mitigate for and build resilience to climate change.
 The 100 Ponds Project was recently identified as a top priority for the San Mateo Food System Alliance to address cross-cutting issues pertaining to the foodshed in San Mateo County.
 Off-stream storage ponds reducing summer diversions have been identified as high priorities in local watershed plans as well as the state and federal recovery plans for coho salmon and steelhead trout.
 The need has been identified in the 2003 San Mateo County Agriculture Summit, and the 2012 and 2014 Ag Workshops hosted by San Mateo County Supervisor Don Horsley.

 The ponds will be located on the San Mateo County coast where we see the greatest nexus of agriculture and critical habitat for the species to benefit.
 Lessons learned, including permitting terms and strategy, will be transferable and broadly and openly shared.

 - American Rivers

 RCD Contact: Joe Issel

-Completed projects include the Repetto Farms Pond Project, the Harley Farms Reservoir.
-Projects that are currently under construction include the Blue House Farm Pond, Carpy Ranch Pond, and Butano Farms Pond.
+Completed projects include the Repetto Farms Pond Project, the Harley Farms Reservoir, the Blue House Farm Pond, Carpy Ranch Pond, and Butano Farms Pond.